-First-in, first-assessed principle
+4.5 First-in, first-assessed principle replaced

 The Bill puts an end to the 'first-in, first assessed' principle in the MPRDA, under which applications for mining rights which are received on different dates must currently be dealt with 'in the order of their receipt'.
 Instead, the minister will be empowered to 'invite' applications for prospecting or mining rights by notice in the Gazette.
-In doing so, says the Bill, the minster will be able to 'prescribe the period within which any application may be lodged...and the procedures which shall apply'.
-[Section 5, Bill, amending Section 9, MPRDA]
+In doing so, says the Bill, the minister will be able to 'prescribe the period within which any application may be lodged...and the procedures which shall apply'.
+[Clause 5, Bill, amending Section 9, MPRDA]